HOW MUCH IS SOCIAL MEDIA WORTH TO YOU?

 That’s right, the customers so if you think for one minute you are safe because you are the owner, think again.

-Word of mouth or social media in 2015 spreads like wildfire on Reddit, Facebook and Twitter being the most popular of the many available on the web.
+Word of mouth or social media spreads like wildfire on Reddit, Facebook and Twitter being the most popular of the many platforms available on the web.

 What did he do to be reprimanded so harshly?

 He shared his homophobic thoughts in an open post on Facebook for the world to see.

 He commented with hate talk on an American post which depicted a Rainbow Flag being lifted in St. Petersburg, Florida.

 It was a “Breach” of the school’s code of conduct according to Spokeswomen Kelly Wiley for the College.